serilog-contrib/serilog-sinks-elasticsearch/README.md

 Install-Package serilog.sinks.elasticsearch
 ```

-Register the sink in code or using the appSettings method (v2.0.42+) as shown below.
+Register the sink in code or using the appSettings reader (v2.0.42+) as shown below.

 ```csharp
 var loggerConfig = new LoggerConfiguration()